Aiven-Labs/kafka-streams-example/README.md

 set -x KAFKA_SERVICE_URI <service uri>
 ```

-Do the same the schema registry URL and password (the program
+Do the same for the schema registry URL and password (the program
 defaults to the standard schema Karapace username of `avnadmin`, so we don't
 need to specify that).
 ```shell